-• Haman paid for his own sins.
+•Haman paid for his own sins.
 Haman died on the gallows because there was no one to die for him.
 He sinned and he paid the penalty for his sins.
 Is that the way it is for us, too?
 Must we pay for our sins?
+Apart from grace, yes.

-Here's the good news, indeed the greatest news imaginable...
+But because of the grace of God, here's the good news, indeed the greatest news imaginable...

-• We don't have to...if we know Jesus.
+•We don't have to pay for our sins...if we know Jesus.
 "The Son of man did not come to be served but to serve and to give His life as a ransom for many (Matt.
 20:28)."

 The fact is, as sinners you and I stand guilty before a holy God.
 We deserve exactly the same condemnation as Haman.
 "But I never did anything as bad as Haman did," you may object.
-I hope not, but you have the same human nature that he had--and so do I--one that is in rebellion against God.
+I hope not, but you have the same human nature that he had.
+And so do I, one that is in rebellion against God.